How to Set Up OAuth2 Proxy to Protect Internal Sites With Google Auth (Step-by-Step)

 Mar 16 09:20:54 auth.citizix.com systemd[1]: Started docker.service - Docker Application Container Engine.

-Add user to docker group so we can run docker without root access.
+Add your user to the docker group so you can run Docker without root (replace ec2-user with your username):

 1